dk Synergy Digital Additive 80's Polysynth

 Board sets available

-I have five sets of bare pc boards available if anyone wants to tackle upgrading their Synergy to a II+.
-When they are gone I do not plan to order any more.
+I can supply bare pc boards if anyone wants to tackle upgrading their Synergy to a II+.
+I have shipped ~30 sets so far and am currently out of boards, but will soon be ordering another set of 16 boards.
 I can also supply a programmed PIC chip for the UART/FIFO emulation, schematics, and images for the two EPROMs.
 You will need to program your own EPROMs.
 I can also supply the PIC chip hex file if you can program your own.
 Boards are $35 for a set of two, plus postage.
 Programmed PIC chips are $10 each.
 I also have a small pcb which holds two reed relays, used to isolate the SEQ and REC outputs as the Mulogix II+ upgrade did.
 That board is $5.
 I will not be selling populated boards, so please don't ask me.
 Performing the upgrade involves buying and soldering components, cutting several pcb traces and installing jumpers on the processor board, removing IC sockets and installing different ones in four places on the processor board, wiring up ribbon cables, etc. You should not attempt it unless you have a lot of experience with these kinds of tasks, as you could easily damage your Synergy.
 Note: The ribbon cable connector pinouts on my boards do not match the original Mulogix daughter boards, so these boards are not interchangeable with the old ones, and were not intended to be.

 Please note: The pc boards offered here should only be installed by someone with an adequate understanding of electronics and the tasks involved.
 If they are installed incorrectly, damage to the synthesizer circuitry will result.
 I will not be responsible for any damage to any instrument caused by either proper or improper use of the design presented here.